gtherin/trianer/README.md

-The aim of this package is dedicated to planify long races for triathlon.
+The aim of this package is dedicated to planify running or triathlon long races.
-Data models need to be fitted on larger pools of athletes data to have more accurate predictions.

 [Contact](mailto:gt@guydegnol.net)